-There is no general definition of criteria that have to be met by a service to qualify as an academic, bibliographic or citation database.
-While related services such as Web of Science, Scopus, or Medline all declare on their websites that their offered services are databases, Google Scholar does not do so, and that's the root of this dilemma.
+According to major database providers, Google Scholar is sometimes considered a database and sometimes a search engine.
+While related services such as Web of Science, Scopus, or Medline all declare on their websites that their offered services are databases, Google Scholar does not do so, and that's the root of the confusion.

 Stable document identifier

 A stable document identifier is a unique identifier for documents that facilitates retrieval across browsers and platforms.
 The most common type is a DOI, or digital object identifier.

 A stable document identifier uniquely identifies a document.
 A single link, like a DOI, containing the identifier allows others to retrieve the same information as you.
 Major databases like Web of Science, Scopus, and PubMed offer a stable document identifier, but Google Scholar does not.

 Copying a Google Scholar result link into your browser’s tool bar does not necessarily yield the same result over time.
 This could be because your search results are influenced by your geographical location or your browsing history.
 Google Scholar adds thousands of new articles per day, which changes the search results.

 ➡️ Read more about what a DOI is.

 No record should be removed